Today you're going to learn how to choose wind turbine motors and build a simple and cheap low power wind turbine

 picture 1 picture 2 picture 3

-If you want to use wind generator for LED lights, or to charge batteries there is no need for some hi-tech or complicated electronic circuit at the output.
-In case you want to charge batteries only, you can use very simple rectifier circuit (Picture 4).
+If you want to use wind generator for LED lights or to charge batteries there is no need for some hi-tech or complicated electronic circuit at the output.
+In case you want to charge batteries only, you can use a very simple rectifier circuit (Picture 4).

 Electronic components should be soldered according to schematic diagrams shown below.
 Wires coming out of the coil(s) should be connected to rectifier diodes (Picture 7).

 picture 4 picture 5 picture 6

 WARNING!
 There is only one way to connect the diodes correctly!
 Check out how to determine the polarity of a diode, it is important to locate the anode pin.
 Low power 1N5817 Schottky diodes are most convenient for windbelt generator.

 picture 7 - Windbelt electric schematic diagram picture 8 picture 9

-We have bought USB extension cable (Picture 8) on e-bay, cut it in half and connected wires coming out of female USB connector directly to the output of windmill electronics (picture 7 – shown on the right side).
-USB extension cable has 4 wires, but we need only outer two, plus and minus 5V (Picture 9).
+We have bought USB extension cable (Picture 8) on e-bay, cut it in half and connected wires coming out of female USB connector directly to the output of windmill electronics (picture 7 - shown on the right side).
+The USB extension cable has 4 wires, but we need only outer two, plus and minus 5V (Picture 9).

 WARNING!
 Before connecting any USB device it is MANDATORY to check polarity and exact voltage (it has to be between 4.9 and 5.2 Volts) on micro-wind-generator USB connector using volt-meter!!!

 Windbelt Power Generation Principle

-Current prototype with 65cm long membrane (Picture 10) and strong neodymium magnet (Picture 11) can generate 40mW in a 10mph wind.
+The prototype with a 65cm long membrane (Picture 10) and strong neodymium magnet (Picture 11) can generate 40mW in a 10mph wind.

-Not a lot of power, however an easy to maintain array of wind belts could be assembled to generate as much power as it is required.
+Not a lot of power, however, an array of wind belts could be assembled to generate as much power as it is required, and easy to maintain.
 Existing Windbelt prototype can generate electricity in winds over 4mph and at attack angles of up to 60 degrees.

 picture 10 picture 11